 in which he threatened to injure or kill several people and religious groups.

 The mosque that Orlando nightclub gunman Omar Mateen attended was set on fire in what Muslim leaders say was the latest incident in an escalating campaign of harassment and violence.

 Sarasota • December 22, 2016

 A Jewish congregation reported that someone had drawn anti-Semitic images on its property.

 Rome • July 21, 2016

-Police in northwest Georgia say fliers were left in residents’ driveways stating that the Black Lives Matter movement is telling followers to kill white people and police officers.
-The fliers urged readers to join the Ku Klux Klan.
+Police in northwest Georgia say flyers were left in residents’ driveways stating that the Black Lives Matter movement is telling followers to kill white people and police officers.
+The flyers urged readers to join the Ku Klux Klan.

 Woodstock • October 24, 2016

 Residents found Ku Klux Klan literature strewn about their driveways.
-The fliers attacked the transgender population as “an abomination.”
+The flyers attacked the transgender population as “an abomination.”

 Iowa City • November 16, 2016